I have been asked these questions more than a few times, so I created this page to better get to know me.

 My blog is 100% independently operated, which means I am my own photographer, stylist, food artist, and model (ha!)....so at the end of the day, I just use whatever is easiest and works!

 I get asked this a lot.
+It is now much easier to fit everything in without the 9-5 job.
+I create my own schedule now, driving dogs around and hiking with them during the first half of the day, and working the land at my place or working on prints the second half.
 I wish there were an answer better than this one, but the truth is, I am obsessed with organization and time management.
-I look at what I want to get done vs what I need to get done and I make lists and schedule in what needs to be done first and fill in any possible gaps with what I want to do (blogging, farm therapy (goat hugs and such), baking, land maintenance, time with my favorite redhead and my indoor animals, the vintage shop, and thrifting).
+I look at what I want to get done vs what I need to get done and I make lists and schedule in what needs to be done first and fill in any possible gaps with what I want to do (blogging, farm therapy (goat hugs and such), baking, land maintenance, spending time with my animals, and thrifting).
 At the end of this process, pretty much everything I want to do is getting done and I still have room for random unplanned adventures ;)

 How often do you actually have to do 'work' at the farm?

-Well, every day there are small things like letting the animals out, feeding them snacks, collecting eggs, topping waters off, and closing them up at night, raking horse manure, however, there is a good bit of 'work' on a daily basis.
-The real work stuff like cleaning out the chicken coop has to be done once a month - more often in the wintertime if the temps are so cold that I leave them cooped up for warmth.
+Well, every day there are small things like letting the animals out, feeding them snacks, topping waters off, and closing them up at night, raking horse manure.
 About twice a week all year I clean and scrub the water buckets and refill with fresh water.
-The old or not-so-fresh water gets reused on potted flowers randomly scattered around the property.... on the off chance that we will get snow or abnormally low temperatures, I may have to prepare the coop (seal up with some poly wrap) and keep the animals closed up for a day here or there just to make sure they are warm.
-A rescue farm this size is very doable for most people without children I would think if you are good with managing time...
+The old or not-so-fresh water gets reused on potted flowers randomly scattered around the property.... on the off chance that we will get snow or abnormally low temperatures, I may have to keep the animals closed up for a day here or there just to make sure they are warm.
+A rescue farm this size is very doable for most people without children if you are good with managing time...

-Well, every day there are small things like letting the animals out, feeding them snacks, collecting eggs, topping waters off, and closing them up at night, raking horse manure, however, there is a good bit of 'work' on a daily basis.
-The real work stuff like cleaning out the chicken coop has to be done once a month - more often in the wintertime if the temps are so cold that I leave them cooped up for warmth.
+Well, every day there are small things like letting the animals out, feeding them snacks, topping waters off, and closing them up at night, raking horse manure.
 About twice a week all year I clean and scrub the water buckets and refill with fresh water.
-The old or not-so-fresh water gets reused on potted flowers randomly scattered around the property.... on the off chance that we will get snow or abnormally low temperatures, I may have to prepare the coop (seal up with some poly wrap) and keep the animals closed up for a day here or there just to make sure they are warm.
-A rescue farm this size is very doable for most people without children I would think if you are good with managing time...
+The old or not-so-fresh water gets reused on potted flowers randomly scattered around the property.... on the off chance that we will get snow or abnormally low temperatures, I may have to keep the animals closed up for a day here or there just to make sure they are warm.
+A rescue farm this size is very doable for most people without children if you are good with managing time...

 Do you want to eventually do photography for a living?